- Home

 CT scan

-If you are unable to have an MRI, you may have a CT (computerised tomography) scan.
-This scan uses x-rays and a computer to create detailed pictures of the inside of the body.
 Sometimes a dye (known as contrast) is injected into a vein before the scan to help make the pictures clearer.
 The contrast may make you feel hot all over and leave a bitter taste in your mouth.
-You may also feel a sudden urge to pass urine.
-These sensations usually ease within minutes.
+You may also feel like you are going to pee.
+These sensations usually only last a couple of minutes.

 Further tests